sobolsky/UN_UPC_2024/index.md

 ![MacDown Screenshot](res/single_group_short_reports/pict/111111_world_map_2024_pre.jpg)
 **Map.
 4.10.2** Countries of the 111111 group on the map and the relative distribution of population density within them (red) and other UN General Assembly member countries (gray).
 [Click to enlarge the image](res/single_group_short_reports/pict/111111_world_map_2024.png){:target="_blank"}

+## 5. Conclusion
+This article is the first in a series of articles titled “Anatomy of Solidarity in UN Voting: Ukraine Political Conditions (2022–2023).”
+Further publications are planned for each Solidarity Group separately, as well as a final comparative article on these groups.

+The terms used in this article can be found at the link [glossary.md](https://sobolsky.github.io/un/glossary){:target="_blank"}.